teng4/teng4.github.io/_pages/publications.md

 {% include base_path %}
 <!-- {% include toc %} -->

-You can also find my articles on my [Google Scholar](https://scholar.google.com/citations?user=lY0vLa0AAAAJ&hl=en) profile.
+A list of these publications can be also found on my [Google Scholar](https://scholar.google.com/citations?user=lY0vLa0AAAAJ&hl=en) profile.

 <!-- {% for post in site.publications reversed %} -->